 Annotate (v): To supply critical or explanatory notes to a text.

-Identifying and responding to the elements below will aid you in completing a close reading of the text.
-While annotations will not be collected or graded, doing them properly will aid in your understanding of the material and help you develop material for the assignments (Textual Annotations, Weekly Journals, and Major Essays).
+Identifying and responding to the elements below will aid you in completing a close reading of the text, and doing them properly will aid in your understanding of the material and help you develop material for the assignments.

 - Setting (When and/or Where)